-- 14.1 CE students are welcome to eat in the dining hall/canteens and to bring guests with them as long as they pay for their meals on a per item/per meal basis. - 14.2 Packaging materials from snack foods purchased in the canteens or elsewhere must be disposed of properly rather than being left littering classrooms or other parts of the campus. - 14.3 Eating utensils such as plates, spoons, glasses, etc. should be left in the food service area where they were obtained in order to avoid loss of such items with subsequent shortage of them leading to increased costs. - 14.4 Student shall not instruct the kitchen staff or enter the kitchen/ storerooms. - 14.5 Students may not eat or drink in classrooms, the amphitheatre, the
+- 14.1 CE students are welcome to eat in the dining hall/cafeteria/canteen and to bring guests with them as long as they pay for their meals on a per item/per meal basis. - 14.2 Packaging materials from snack foods must be disposed of properly rather than being left littering classrooms or other parts of the campus. - 14.3 Eating utensils such as plates, spoons, glasses, etc. should be left in the food service area where they were obtained in order to avoid loss of such items with subsequent shortage of them leading to increased costs.

-14.6 Food purchased on campus should be consumed where it was purchased and not taken elsewhere, most especially not to classrooms.
+- 14.4 Student shall not instruct the kitchen staff or enter the kitchen/ storerooms. - 14.5 Students may not eat or drink in classrooms, the auditorium, etc. - 14.6 Food purchased on campus should be consumed where it was purchased and not taken elsewhere, most especially not to classrooms.